Capture

 Similarly: It is not possible to capture an amount that is not reserved, as that would make it possible to charge a user's card without requiring the user to confirm the payment first.

-When should I use "Direct Capture"?
+When should I use "direct capture"?

 How can I check if I have "reserve capture" or "direct capture"?